 Based on the cases that I have handled, it is clear to me that there is a wide variation in the experience and competence of surgeons in handling complications of weight-loss surgery.
 In other words, some surgeons are capable of performing bariatric procedures, but are rather incompetent at addressing or fixing any complications.

 Before I went to law school, I was a hospital administrator.
-In quality of care committee meetings, and other interactions with doctors, I remember commonly hearing the saying that “common things happen commonly.”
-Bariatric surgeons are used to running lots of patients through their office practices and operating rooms, and, in the process, some of them have low senses when it comes to recognizing serious complications.
+In quality of care committee meetings, and other interactions with doctors, I remember hearing several times the saying that “common things happen commonly.”
+Bariatric surgeons are used to running lots of patients through their office practices and operating rooms.
+Some of them get so used to keeping the line moving that they don't pick up on serious complications, until it's too late.

 The problem with bariatric surgery is that when things go wrong, they can go terribly wrong.
 After all, bariatric surgery involves a dramatic alteration of the body’s normal anatomy.